skius/stringlang/README.md

 Feel free to open Issues and Pull Requests!
 The language specification and interpreter is by no means final.
 To change the syntax of the language, you'll need to modify `lang.bnf` and also `ast/ast.go` if you need new structures.
-Every time you change `lang.bnf`, you need to run `gocc lang.bnf` to generate the new parser and lexer.
+Every time you change `lang.bnf`, you need to run `gocc -o "./internal/frontend" -p "github.com/skius/internal/frontend" lang.bnf` to generate the new parser and lexer.

 Get the parser generator `gocc` used in this project from: [goccmack/gocc](https://github.com/goccmack/gocc)